Imposing sanctions against Russia and Belarus

 State of play regarding sanctions against Russia and Belarus

 In 2014, the illegal annexation of Crimea and the destabilization of eastern Ukraine by Russia led to the adoption of initial European Union sanctions against Russia.
-Concerning Belarus, the sanctions regime was stepped up in 2020 following the rigged presidential election, and again in 2021 in response to persistent repression, the forced landing of a Ryanair flight and the regime’s orchestration of a migration crisis with the EU.
+Concerning Belarus, the sanctions regime was stepped up in 2020 following the rigged presidential election, and again in 2021 in response to persistent repression, the forced landing of a Ryanair flight and the country’s orchestration of a migration crisis with the EU.

 These sanctions are already having and will continue to have a significant impact on the Russian economy, undermining the country’s continued war effort.